Azure/AzureStack-QuickStart-Templates/appservice-fileserver-sqlserver-ha/README.md

 * Create a new Resource Group
 * Make a note of the outputs from this template they will be needed when installing AppService
 * When installing AppService be sure to select the option to deploy to an existing VNET
-* Details of File Server and SQL server endpoimnts & accounts can be found in the outputs noted
+* Details of File Server and SQL server endpoints & accounts can be found in the outputs noted
 * After AppService deployment is complete manually back up bot the metering and hosting databases and add them to the availability group.
-* By default the AppService Controller VM(s) have public IP addresses update the Controller NSG to allow RDP access, the SQL servers can be accesed from here on default IP addresses of 10.0.1.4 and 10.0.1.5
+* By default, the AppService Controller VM(s) have public IP addresses update the Controller NSG to allow RDP access, the SQL servers can be accessed from here on default IP addresses of 10.0.1.4 and 10.0.1.5

 ## Notes

 This template uses Azure Stack Marketplace images.
 These need to be available on your Azure Stack instance:

 * Windows Server 2016 Datacenter Core Image (for AD and File Server VMs)
 * Choice of SQL Server 2016 SP2 on Windows Server 2016 (Enterprise, Standard or Developer)
 * Latest SQL IaaS Extension 1.2.x (currently 1.2.30)
 * Latest DSC Extension (2.76.0, or higher)